ray-project/ray/doc/source/ray-metrics.rst

 Getting Started (Single Node)
 -----------------------------
-You can access Ray's metrics through Prometheus endpoints.
+Ray exposes its metrics in Prometheus format.
+For the simplicty, let's use Prometheus to scrape these metrics.

 First, let's learn how to access metrics when you use `ray.init()`.